-1 Years later, and at great expense, they also replaced the mirror. by replacing each point with the average, or weighted average, of its neighbors.
+One of the simplest, and most familiar, forms of convolution is the moving average.
+If we are presented with a times series that has a great deal of noise, it is often possible to smooth the data by replacing each point with the average, or weighted average, of its neighbors.
 Figure A3 shows a typical result.
 Here, the time series consists of a sinusoidally varying data set, where each point has added to it a random value.
 In the resulting noisy series the underlying sinusoidal fluctuation is somewhat difficult to see.
 The bottom curve in that figure has each point replaced by the average of itself and the four adjacent points.
 This simple transformation works because the sinusoidal function varies much more slowly than once every five points.
 The moving average is a filter that clearly tends to suppress rapidly changing elements in the data series, and we consider it to be a "low-pass" filter, because low frequencies pass by with little alteration, while high frequencies are attenuated.
 This commonly used form of unweighted moving average, in which each point contributes equally, has some unfortunate characteristics as a filter however, which we will consider in the section on the Fourier transform.